Congolese rumba: Impact of radio broadcasting and international recording companies

 The music of early son cubano bands enjoyed substantial popularity domestically and abroad, which boosted the initiation of the G.V.
 Series by EMI on the label His Master's Voice in 1933.
 The G.V. series, intended for export, particularly to Africa, presumably catered to diverse audiences over time as it evolved.
 The global recording industry reached sub-Saharan Africa relatively late, with a handful of novelty recordings (primarily African "spirituals") from the Gold Coast, Nigeria, and South Africa preceding the First World War.
 By the late 1920s, international labels such as Gramophone Company, Odeon Records, and Pathé Records began competing for markets across the continent.
 However, economic adversity, the limited size of local markets, and the war effort constrained the development of local commercial recording until the 1940s.
 Records from the G.V. series were thus instrumental in the budding African recording industry, becoming some of the most widely circulated records of the 1930s.
 Most records listened to in Léopoldville were manufactured in Europe and imported to the Belgian Congo via Matadi, the principal port of entry.
 During this period, it was customary for African sailors to procure records during their travels abroad, either as gifts or for sale to friends or acquaintances.
 Such transactions often occurred through itinerant vendors at or near the port upon the arrival of overseas vessels.
 Following the advent of radio technology in the region, demand for pre-recorded music surged, prompting local merchants to recognize records as a lucrative enterprise.
 A Belgian radio enthusiast and entrepreneur named Hourdebise, who inaugurated the first commercial radio station in the Belgian Congo in 1939, regularly broadcast records from the G.V. series.
 He also allocated air time to local artists and was credited with discovering the singer-songwriter Antoine Wendo Kolosoy.
-Hourdebise's Radio Congoliya featured local and international news in four African languages—Tshiluba, Kikongo, Swahili, and Lingala—and was the first to install loudspeakers for direct broadcasting in the African quarters of the city.
-Radio Congoliya's popularity spurred local merchants' interest in record sales, with major retailers in the capital, such as SEDEC Montre and Olivant, beginning to import records alongside more costly items like phonographs and radios.
+Hourdebise's Radio Congolia featured local and international news in four African languages—Tshiluba, Kikongo, Swahili, and Lingala—and was the first to install loudspeakers for direct broadcasting in the African quarters of the city.
+Radio Congolia's popularity spurred local merchants' interest in record sales, with major retailers in the capital, such as SEDEC Montre and Olivant, beginning to import records alongside more costly items like phonographs and radios.

 In August 1941, Paul Kamba formed the Victoria Brazza ensemble in Poto-Poto, accompanied by Henri Pali Baudoin, Jacques Elenga Eboma, Jean Oddet Ekwaka, François Likundu, Moïse Dinga, Philippe Moukouami, Paul Monguele, François Lokwa, Paul Wonga, Joseph Bakalé, and Auguste Boukaka.
 The ensemble's rhythm section incorporated the maringa rhythm and traditional instruments, including a bass drum, a patengé, bells (reminiscent of maracas affixed to hunting dogs), double bells known as ekonga, a likembe, and modern instruments such as an accordion, a guitar, a mandolin, a banjo, and a rackett.
-This fusion of modern programmable sounds and the intuitive resonance of maringa with non-programmable traditional instruments emerged as a defining characteristic of the "modern Congolese rumba".
+This fusion of the programmable sounds of modern instruments with the intuitive, non-programmable sounds of traditional instruments reflected Kamba's "musical genius and permanently established the musical syncretism that became the foundation of modern Congolese rumba".